dw-data/corsia/README.md

 CORSIA – the UN-brokered "Carbon Offsetting and Reduction Scheme for International Aviation" went into effect at the start of 2021.
 This DW analysis shows that the deal will not require airlines to offset flight emissions for another six years and will cost them less than 1% of operating costs by 2035.

-Starting in 2021, airlines will have to offset any emissions beyond 2019 levels on routes between two states that participate in CORSIA.
-The deal is supposed to support airlines&#39; global goal to achieve &quot;carbon-neutral growth&quot;.
+Starting in 2021, airlines will have to offset any emissions beyond 2019 levels on routes between states participating in CORSIA.
+The deal is supposed to support airlines' global goal to achieve "carbon-neutral growth".
 This analysis explores how this idea works in practice: What share of emissions is covered under CORSIA, how much will actually have to be offset over the duration of the program, and how much airlines will have to pay for those offsets.

 _In this repository, you will find the methodology, data and code behind the stories that came out of this analysis._

-**Read the full story:** [English](https://p.dw.com/p/3kXLJ)
+**Read the full story:** [English](https://dw.com/a-56309438)

 **Data analysis by:** [Kira Schacht](https://twitter.com/daten_drang)